derRaab/mokick-js-content-proxy/README.md

 # MOKICK content proxy for JavaScript

-MOKICK runtime templates embedding HTML using `<iframe>` can read data and communicate with the main runtime.
-This paper describes how to do it.
+MOKICK runtime templates embedding HTML using an `<iframe>` provide read data access and communication APIs to the iframes content window.
+This paper describes how to do it from the iframe content window perspective.

 ## Basics